 Lottery Scam – This kind of scam often comes in the form of Anniversary giveaway or Pop up messages on your browser.
 Though they might look legit, they are very far from being legitimate.
 Examples – Amazon Raffle Airpods, Rolex 100th Anniversary Giveaway, 750Shein, etc.

 E-commerce Scam – According to FTC, online shopping and negative reviews is the second most reported fraud category in 2021.
 Every day, SabiReviews exposes more than five different fraudulent stores.
-Some stores are outrageously suspicious, while others are simply fraudulent.
+Some online stores are outrageously suspicious, while others are simply fraudulent.
 Customers never receive the items paid for.
 Examples – Medusify, ManaTarget, Brioutlet, Finereu, Forum etc.

 Product Scam – This is another kind of scam that leverages on YouTube or Facebook advertising to target unsuspecting buyers.
 The Ads say a different thing, while the product does a different thing.
 It is called bait and switch scam, it is prevalent in online marketing.
 The sellers send an inferior cheaper product instead of what was in the website.
 Examples of such products – Jack Skellington, Voltex, Breeze Maxx, Novitec Wifi Booster, MultiVoltz, etc.

 Tips On How To Spot a Scam Website

 Check the Domain age – How old is the website?
 (You can do so by visiting who.is)